The Beginning of the End

 His experience is much like our own.
 Much of what happens to us is used by God to refine and purify our character and prepare us for service on earth or life in heaven.

-If there was no God we could curse our luck for illness or adversity, but because there is a God who knows and acts and is in charge we can trust that "God causes all things to work together for good..."
+If there was no God we could curse our luck for illness or adversity, but because there is a God who knows and acts and is in charge, we can trust that "God causes all things to work together for good..."
 Romans 8:28.
-God causes in that He eventually makes all good and bad things equal good.
+God causes in that He eventually makes all good and bad things work for His good purposes.

 3. Sometimes you have to stand up for right